Shalom Spiegel: Biography

 His Hebrew Reborn of Jewish men of letters in modern times, is considered a lucid, cultural analysis of the works of the authors it surveys.
 He also gave attention to the biblical and the medieval periods of Jewish cultural history.
 The Last Trial, his study of the reworking of the story of the binding of Isaac (Akedah) in the Hebrew liturgy of the 12th and 13th centuries is a notable example of his penetrating approach.

 Among the famous lectures he gave was one on the prophet Amos' view of Judaic tradition of justice in 1957.
 It was memorable since the audience included former President Harry S. Truman and Chief Justice Earl Warren.
 According to Spiegel Amos felt that justice was innate in humans and transcended other laws and considerations.
 He praised Chief Justice Warren as a worthy trustee of the precious cargo of human liberty.
 Largely due to Truman’s urging, the talk was published the following year as a small pamphlet entitled Amos versus Amaziah.

 Spiegel served as chairman of the educational advisory committee to Hadassah, as secretary of the Alexander Kohut Memorial Foundation, and as a trustee of the Israel Matz Foundation.
 He was active in the Mekize Nirdamim Society, founded in 1862.

 Spiegel was an avid writer and corresponded with the leading scholars and Jewish intellectuals of the day as well as with many of his former students and colleagues in Israel and New York City.
 Spiegel was also an acclaimed speaker and schools, synagogues, and congregations across the United States invited him to lecture at their institutions.
-Some correspondents of note include Alexander Marx, Gershon Scholem, Ben Zion Bokser, Moshe Davis, Louis Finkelstein, Louis Ginzberg, S.D.
+Some correspondents of note include Alexander Marx, Gershom Scholem, Ben Zion Bokser, Moshe Davis, Louis Finkelstein, Louis Ginzberg, S.D.
 Goitein, Judah Goldin, Abraham Joshua Heshel, Saul Lieberman, Stephen S. Wise, Henrietta Szold, Israel Davidson, Mordecai M. Kaplan, E. E. Urbach, and Menahem Zulay.